-- Data collection and integration: The system is run and operated, the past and current data are stored, accessed, cleaned and used to provide valued-added products and services
+- Data collection and integration: The system is run and operated, the past and current data are stored, accessed, cleaned, and used to provide value-added products and services

-- Intelligent innovative services: Artificial intelligence is instituted to provide smart (self-sustaining, or minimal human interference) development of product and services while using intelligent machinery and big data analysis.
+- Intelligent innovative services: Artificial intelligence is instituted to provide smart (self-sustaining, or minimal human interference) development of products and services while using intelligent machinery and big data analysis.

-The hardware of Industry 4.0 includes Factory 4.0 components known as Machinery 4.0,that largely includes:
+The hardware of Industry 4.0 includes Factory 4.0 components known as Machinery 4.0, which largely includes: